Press Kit and Reviews

-Donna Fletcher Crow is the author of 45 books, mostly novels of British history.
+Donna Fletcher Crow is the author of some 50 books, mostly novels of British history.
 The award-winning Glastonbury, an Arthurian grail search epic covering 15 centuries of English history, is her best-known work.

-The Elizabeth & Richard Mysteries is a literary suspense series using literary figures as background: A Jane Austen Encounter is the newest title in this series.
-Others in the series are: Dorothy L Sayers in The Shadow of Reality and Shakespeare in A Midsummer Eve's Nightmare.
+The Elizabeth & Richard Mysteries is a literary suspense series using literary figures as background: Elswyth Thane, Rudyard Kipling, Dorothy L Sayers, Shakespeare, and Jane Austen.

 Donna and her husband live in Boise, Idaho.
-They have 4 adult children and 13 grandchildren.
+They have 4 adult children and 15 grandchildren.
 Donna is remembered by Idahoans with long memories as a former Queen of the Snake River Stampede, Miss Rodeo Idaho and runner-up for Miss Rodeo America.
-She is an enthusiastic gardener.
+She is an enthusiastic gardener and tea-drinker.